bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-48-budget-mastery.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 13</span></h3>
-<p>The ultimate life uses budgeting to identify areas where you can reduce expenses without significantly impacting your quality of life or ability to serve others.</p>
+<p>Joa uses budgeting to identify areas where you can reduce expenses without significantly impacting your quality of life or ability to serve others.</p>
 </div>

 <div class="verse">